-This page lists some of my scholarly publications.
+This page lists my recent scholarly publications about Higher Education.
 Please get in touch if there are any you can’t access freely.
-You can find more info on my publications page at the University of Manchester and a complete list of outputs on my citations page at Google Scholar.
+You can find more info, including details of my publications in Linguistics, on my publications page at the University of Manchester or my citations page at Google Scholar.

 Jones, Steven.
 2016.
 “Expressions of student debt aversion and tolerance among academically able young people in low-participation English schools”.
 British Educational Research Journal.
 42(2), 277-293.
 DOI: 10.1002/berj.3209.